ZachEddy/IssueLabeler/README.md

 ## Overview
 This project attempts to automatically label issues and pull requests on GitHub repositories.
-It accomplishes this task by identifying patterns between issue descriptions and their corresponding labels.
+It does so by identifying patterns between issue descriptions and their corresponding labels.
 With enough user-generated examples for training, it will create meaningful labels on its own.
-Less time spent labeling = more time for pizza.
+Less time spent labeling = more time for pizza 🍕.

 ## Example
 The Rails repository has thousands of labeled issues and pull requests.
 I collected all ~25,000 and stored them in `rails_data.json` to use for training.
 About two-thirds unfortunately don't have labels, which makes them useless for supervised learning.
 Regardless, the following will demonstrate the purpose of this project.